 He gave the U.S. Marine Corps its visual soul, painting its history from Tun Tavern to modern battlefields in over 500 vivid works.

-Charles Waterhouse didn't just depict Marines; he became one of them, earning the title 'Artist of the Marines' after a lifetime of immersion in their culture and history.
-Born in New Jersey in 1924, his artistic path was forged in the crucible of World War II, where he served as a combat artist in the Pacific theater.
-This firsthand experience with the grit and gravity of military life informed everything that followed.
-For decades, Waterhouse operated like a one-man historical bureau, translating Corps lore—from the legendary first recruitment at Tun Tavern to the sands of Iwo Jima—into tangible, dramatic art.
-His medium was versatile, encompassing oils, watercolors, illustrations, and sculpture, all executed with a meticulous attention to historical accuracy that won him the deep trust of the institution.
-His legacy is a vast, curated visual archive that shapes how generations of Marines and the public perceive the Corps' identity and sacrifices.
+Charles Waterhouse earned the title 'Artist of the Marines' after a lifetime of immersion in their culture and history.
+Born in New Jersey in 1924, he served as a combat artist in the Pacific theater during World War II.
+That firsthand experience informed decades of work translating Corps lore—from the first recruitment at Tun Tavern to Iwo Jima—into oils, watercolors, illustrations, and sculpture.
+His meticulous historical accuracy won the trust of the institution.
+He died in 2013.

 1901–1927